mlatcl/mlatcl.github.io/_people/diana-robinson.md

 crsid: dmpr3
 student: true
 start: 2019-10-01
-end: ""
+end: 2025-03-04
 position: PhD Student
 institution: Cambridge University
 image: diana.jpg
+alumni: true
 biography: >-
-  Diana Robinson is a PhD candidate in computer science at the University of Cambridge, specialising in human-computer interaction.
-Her focus is on interaction design of clinical decision support tools, looking at ways of representing and working with uncertainty in this context.
-Diana is also a Student Fellow at the Leverhulme Centre for the Future of Intelligence where she was previously a research assistant exploring ethical questions relating to AI in applications ranging from immigration to medicine.
+  Diana Robinson completed her PhD in computer science at the University of Cambridge in 2025, specialising in human-computer interaction.
+Her focus was on interaction design of clinical decision support tools, looking at ways of representing and working with uncertainty in this context.
+Diana was also a Student Fellow at the Leverhulme Centre for the Future of Intelligence where she was previously a research assistant exploring ethical questions relating to AI in applications ranging from immigration to medicine.